Fission chambers for in-core use

 • Export control, as an Authorized Economic Operator, Photonis acts in accordance with the EU international regulations.

-• Isotopic composition (235U enriched, natural or depleted Uranium)
+• Isotopic composition (enriched U-235, natural, or depleted Uranium).

-• Adapted mechanical interface with the equipment (Customized external dimensions)
+• Mechanical interface with the equipment (Customized external dimensions).

-• Adapted and ruggedized cable for propulsion in the core
+• Adapted and ruggedized cable to allow propulsion in the core.

 • Mineral insulated connector type (Coaxial HN, BNC, BNC HT, SMA or others).
 Reinforced connectors are available.